SAG Awards 2017: ‘Veep’ Star Julia Louis-Dreyfus Hits Out At President Trump’s Muslim Ban In Her Acceptance Speech

 — HuffPost UK Ent (@HuffPostUKEnt) January 30, 2017

 Just one week after his inauguration, President Trump signed an executive order on Friday halting the United States’ refugee program for 120 days, indefinitely banning all refugees from Syria and suspending all nationals from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen from entering the country.
-The move has received criticism from not only Hollywood stars but a number of political figures from within Mr Trump’s own party, the Democrats and leaders across the globe.
+The move has received criticism from not only Hollywood stars, but a number of political figures from within Mr Trump’s own party, the Democrats and leaders across the globe.

-Veep, which stars Julia Louis-Dreyfus as Vice President turned President Selina Meyer will return for its fifth season in 2017 and stars Anna Chlumsky, Tony Hale, Reid Scott, Timothy Simons, Matt Walsh, Sufe Bradshaw, Kevin Dunn and Gary Cole alongside Dreyfus.
+Veep, which stars Julia Louis-Dreyfus as Vice President turned President Selina Meyer, will return for its fifth season in 2017 and stars Anna Chlumsky, Tony Hale, Reid Scott, Timothy Simons, Matt Walsh, Sufe Bradshaw, Kevin Dunn and Gary Cole alongside Dreyfus.

 [Featured Image by Richard Heathcote/Getty Images]